pingcap/blog/_posts/2017-06-26-refactor-builtin.md

 Similarly, for the `CONCAT` expression in the expression tree above, the parameters should be converted to string type before evaluation.
 For the expression '+', the parameters should be converted to double before evaluation.

 Therefore, before refactoring, the framework of expression evaluation needs to  ** determine the data type of the parameter on each branch repeatedly** for every group of data involved.
 If the parameter type does not meet the evaluation rules of the expression, you need to convert it to the corresponding data type.
-Moreover, from the definition of the `Expression.eval ()` method, we can see tht when evaluating, we must **continually wrap and unwrap intermediate results through the Datum structure **, which also increases time and capacity cost.
+Moreover, from the definition of the `Expression.eval ()` method, we can see that when evaluating, we must **continually wrap and unwrap intermediate results through the Datum structure **, which also increases time and capacity cost.

 In order to solve these two problems, we refactored the expression evaluation framework.